josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🌳_Freedom_Farming_Food/🥀_bella_ciao.md

 ---

-## 🧩 Why this belongs in the farming cluster
+## 🧩 Why This Belongs In The Farming Cluster

 *Bella Ciao* is not just a protest song.
 It is a **farming song that became a resistance song**.